SLAC/INFN Summer Exchange Program for 2016

-We anticipate that three (3) positions will be available at the SLAC National Accelerator Laboratory (SLAC) in the Directorate for Particle and Particle Astrophysics PPA.
+We anticipate that three (3) positions will be available at the SLAC National Accelerator Laboratory (SLAC) in the the Experimental Particle Physics and Particle Astrophysics and Cosmology directorates.
 SLAC is one of the world’s leading laboratories in the areas of elementary particle physics and particle astrophysics.
 It has experimental and accelerator facilities covering many areas of physics, engineering, and computing.
 Students in these areas are sought for this program in order to foster international collaboration for future scientific research on these topics.

-In addition to joining an experimental team, students may also attend the SLAC Summer Institute, Journeys Through the Frontier: Planning for Future Facilities, held 8-19 July, 2013.
+In addition to joining an experimental team, students may also attend the SLAC Summer Institute, New Horizons on the Energy Frontier, held 15-26 August, 2016.
 See the SLAC Summer Institute site for program details.

-Compensation is $3,300/month for 2 months at SLAC, plus an allowance of up to $1,200 for travel to and from SLAC, and registration fees for the SLAC Summer Institute.
+Compensation is $3,500/month for 2 months at SLAC, plus an allowance for travel to and from SLAC, and registration fees for the SLAC Summer Institute.
 Assistance in obtaining a visa will also be provided.

 Students must hold an appropriate visa to work in the US, normally a short-term J-1 visa.
 Currently, the processing time to obtain a required DS-2019 document from Stanford University is 2-3 weeks and consulate/embassy processing time ranges from 2 weeks to 4 months.

 To apply, send (or email) a letter explaining your interests in physics, engineering or computer science along with a Curriculum Vitae (see the CV Template) and/or resume with your education and work experience.
 Please include all science and mathematics courses, with marks.
-The deadline for applications is 13 May 2013.
+Also indicate if you applied to other student exchange programs in 2016.
+The deadline for applications is 4 April 2016.
 Results will be announced soon thereafter.

 Please send to: